 NPEP offers book clubs and reading groups throughout the year when classes are both in and out of session.

-Previous reading groups are listed below.
+Previous and upcoming reading groups are listed below.

 - February 5, 2019: Taylor Rogers, Epistemic Injustice Reading Group